tc39/proposal-uuid/README.md

 ## FAQ

-**what are the advantages to uuid being a built-in module?**
+**what are the advantages to uuid being in the standard library?**

 - The `uuid` module is relied on by `> 2,600,000` repos on GitHub (June 2019).
 Guaranteeing a secure, consistent, well-maintained `uuid` module provides value to millions of developers.
-- The 12 kb `uuid` module is downloaded from npm `> 62,000,000` times a month (June 2019); making it a built-in module eventually saves TBs of bandwidth globally.
-If we continue to address user needs, such as `uuid`, as we expand built-in modules, bandwidth savings add up.
+- The 12 kb `uuid` module is downloaded from npm `> 62,000,000` times a month (June 2019); making it available in the standard library eventually saves TBs of bandwidth globally.
+If we continue to address user needs, such as `uuid`, with the standard library, bandwidth savings add up.

-## Specification

-_to come..._

 ## TODO